Data: Congress created virus aid, then reaped the benefits

 Other lawmakers, while distancing themselves from the loan process, sought to portray the PPP program as a success story.

 Full House Resorts, a Las Vegas-based casino company led by Lee’s husband, Daniel, got two loans totaling $5.6 million, according to the Securities and Exchange Commission.
-The company said the funds would be used to rehire several hundred employees and prepare for reopening two casinos in Indiana and Colorado.
+The company said the funds would be used to rehire several hundred employees and prepare to reopen two casinos in Indiana and Colorado.

-Lee’s office said she had no knowledge of the loans and no influence over the application.
+A spokesperson said Tuesday that Lee did not know about the company’s intention to apply for a loan when she and other Nevada lawmakers pushed for a rule change to allow small casinos to receive the loans.
+She had no influence over the application or any aspect of Full House’s business or decision making, spokesperson Jesus Espinoza said.

+Two wineries tied to Rep. Devin Nunes, R-Calif., and an Iowa farm run by his family received loans worth at least $2 million.
+The wineries got separate loans worth $1 million to $2 million, and an Iowa dairy farm that is tied to his relatives received $150,000 to $350,000.

-Associated Press writers Lisa Mascaro in Washington; Holly Ramer in Concord, N.H.; Marc Levy in Harrisburg, Pa.; Steve LeBlanc in Boston; and Anthony Izaguirre in Charleston, W.Va., contributed to this report.
+Associated Press writers Lisa Mascaro in Washington; Holly Ramer in Concord, N.H.; Marc Levy in Harrisburg, Pa.; Cuneyt Dil in Sacramento, Calif.; and Anthony Izaguirre in Charleston, W.Va., contributed to this report.